asaini987/autograder/README.md

 Parse: DOM script scans Gradescope for student answers.
 Process: Short answers are analyzed using predefined patterns or an NLP engine.
 Output: Grades are selected programmatically based on rubric rules.
 This setup would allow you to effectively parse and grade short answers while being scalable for future features.
-Let me know if you'd like more details about any specific component!